Captain John (615) 509- 5210

 1985 – Flatboat – Double Eagle Flatboat measured 20′ wide x 44′ long.

 1985 – One Dugout – 14′ long dugout for Historical Mansker’s Station located in Goodlettsville, TN.
-Hewn out of Poplar wood for authentic representation of the 1830s.
+Hewn out of Poplar wood for an authentic representation of the 1830s.

-1986 – Flatboat – Spirit of Kanawha Flatboat measured18′ wide x 40′ long.
-Built and sailed for the 1988 first Tall Stacks Steam Boat Festival in Cincinnati, OH.
+1986 – Flatboat – Spirit of Kanawha Flatboat measured 18′ wide x 40′ long.
+Built and sailed for the 1988 First Tall Stacks Steam Boat Festival in Cincinnati, OH.
 Built at Big Bone State Park, Union, KY.

 1987 – Flatboat – Spirit of Ohio Flatboat measured 16′ wide x 45′ long.

-1987 – Dugout Canoes – Two Dugout canoes each 12′ long.
+1987 – Dugout Canoes – Two Dugout canoes, each 12′ long.
 Both were hewn from Yellow Poplar trees and were hewn on Odom’s Bend Road, Gallatin, TN.
 Dugout one was for Cannonsburgh Village, Murfreesboro, TN.
 The Cannonsburgh to be displayed at Cannonsburgh Village, Murfreesboro, TN.
 Dugout two was for personal use on the Cumberland River.

 1988 – Log Raft – South Street Special Measured 16′ wide x 24′ long.

 1988 – Flatboat – Tricentennial Beginnings – 16′ wide x 50′ long.
 Built in Gallatin, TN.
-Built for Charlie Allen, to tour the Cumberland River to bring awareness of the founding of the community called Buffs on the Cumberland (now Nashville) by flatboats and for awareness of flatboats and the Cumberland River.
+Built for Charlie Allen, to tour the Cumberland River to bring awareness of the founding of the community called Buffs on the Cumberland (now Nashville) by flatboats, and for awareness of flatboats and the Cumberland River.
 Several trips were made throughout the year.

 1992 – Steel hull workboat – 12′ wide x 42′ long.
 The Red Barge is a steel barge with a crane in the middle.
 Built in Mt.
 Juliet, TN, for Mike Anderson for commercial use on the Cumberland River.